National Liberation Day of Korea: North Korea

 In North Korea, it is typical to schedule weddings on the holiday.

 The holiday is often celebrated with a military parade on Kim Il Sung Square on jubilee years (ex: 25th, 40th, 50th, 60th, 70th anniversaries) with the attendance of the Chairman of the State Affairs Commission and Commander-in-Chief of the Armed Forces of North Korea.
 The first parade was held in 1949 at Pyongyang station.
 It was held again in 1953, and then conducted every year until 1960, when it took a pause until the early 2000s.

-2015 North Korea timezone change
+2015 North Korea time zone change

-On 5 August 2015, the North Korean government decided to change its timezone back to UTC+08:30 effective 15 August 2015, and said the official name would be Pyongyang Time (PYT).
-The government of North Korea made this decision as a break from 'imperialism'; the time zone change went into effect on the 70th anniversary of the liberation of Korea.
+On 5 August 2015, the North Korean government decided to change its time zone back to UTC+08:30 effective 15 August 2015, and said the official name would be Pyongyang Time (PYT).
+The government of North Korea made this decision as a break from imperialism; the time zone change went into effect on the 70th anniversary of the liberation of Korea.
 North Korea reversed the change in May 2018.